Bolshoi dancer who played villains admits acid attack

 LifeNews, a Russian website with close ties to police, said suspected attacker Yury Zarutsky and suspected driver Andrei Lipatov had been found by tracking phone calls made from the crime scene.

-Police said the suspects had used phones registered under other names to organise the attack, and that Dmitrichenko had called his accomplices to report Filin was on his way home.
+Police said the suspects had used phones registered under other names to organize the attack, and that Dmitrichenko had called his accomplices to report Filin was on his way home.

 The suspected attacker bought the acid at a car parts store and concentrated it by steaming away water, they said.